Skip to content

 • Low season (Sep–Oct): 30% occupancy × 60 nights × $80 ADR = ~$1,440

 That's a realistic target for a well-managed property in a strong location.
-Now let's subtract costs.
+Now let's apply the right cost structure.

 Insurance (hurricane + property)$1,200

-Pull Quote: A 0.7% net yield looks terrible on paper, but it ignores the three factors that actually make DR short-term rentals a compelling investment.
+Pull Quote: A modest positive cash flow looks unimpressive on paper, but it ignores the three factors that actually make DR short-term rentals a compelling investment.

 The Three Factors That Change the Math